ruby-amqp/rubybunny.info/articles/error_handling.md

 Detecting network connections is nearly useless if an application cannot recover from them.
 Recovery is the hard part in "error handling and recovery".
-Fortunately, the recovery process for many applications follows one simple scheme that Bunny can perform automatically for you.
+Fortunately, the recovery process for many applications follows a common scheme that Bunny can perform automatically for you.

 When Bunny detects TCP connection failure, it will try to reconnect